 One of my goals this year was to put more weeknight friendly recipes on the blog.
 I feel like most of us are all cooked out, and just want something easy to put on the table at night.
 That’s where this Vietnamese chicken tomato soup comes in.
 My mom literally makes this all the time because of how easy and comforting it is.
+What’s more comforting than a Vietnamese chicken soup?
 It is also really nice to have soup right now in the middle of winter.
+If you’re looking for another easy comforting weeknight soup, check out my Vietnamese chicken stew!

 Ingredients, Substitutions & Adjustments

 - Chicken breast – This is the base of the broth.
 I used 2 pounds of chicken breasts but you can use any cut of chicken you want.
 Chicken pieces with bones result in the richest, best tasting broth.
+Most of the time when I make this soup, I use bone-in chicken thighs.
 To make large quantities of this soup, use an entire chicken.

 - Onion – Adds sweetness to the soup.
 I used a sweet yellow onion but a white onion works too.